Art-Sells/Arells/Build-Notes.md

 ### Export
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page
-- (W) Wallet: Displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise displays acVatops.
+- (W) Wallet: Displays acVatops.
-- (B) Amount: Displays acVatopTas.
+- (B) Amount: Displays acVactTas.
-- Export Amount Input: back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #
+- Export Amount Input: (tel) back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #
-- Export Address Input:
+- Export Address Input: (tel)
 - Exporting
 - (B) 0.00998 (decimals in Bitcoin format tel with no * or # (see Bitcoin Page))
 - Total exported wallet value: "$" = combines cVacts from input